Ghoshprava/bharatitern/README.md

-# bharatitern
+# codsoft
-here is the task given by the BharatItern ..
+here is the task given by the codsoft..